markasoftware/ap-psych-application-randomizer/README.md

 ## Usage

-`./templates-fill.pl 100 | pdftex`: Generates `texput.pdf`, which contains all of the applications. **Important:** You'll probably need to install the `exam` TeX package, which is not included in most default installations (but is available on TeXLive).
+`./templates-fill.pl 100 | pdftex`: Generates `texput.pdf`, which contains all of the applications. **Important:** You'll probably need to install the `exam` and `dashrule` TeX packages, which are not included in most default installations (but are available on TeXLive).